dickclaus/text-filter-svg/README.md

 Library to create photoshop like text effect in svg and embed them in HTML

-For now library supports only GlowFilter
+For now library supports only GlowFilter, ShadowFilter

 Usage:
 ```javascript